-The Merkur Vision may be the most high tech razor in the market today – not just in terms of looks but also functionality.
+The Merkur Vision may be the most high-tech razor in the market today – not just in terms of looks but also the functionality.

-This razor is the third razor in the Merkur triumvirate of adjustables and also the biggest.
+This razor is the third razor in the Merkur triumvirate of adjustable razors and also the biggest.

 If you’re a big dude with large hands, this razor is one of your best options.

 It is adjustable with 5 different aggressiveness settings, so it will meet all your shaving needs.

 So whether you need a mild shave or something more aggressive, the Futur can handle it with ease.

 The biggest issue would be the price – this safety razor is expensive.
 But for those who can afford it, this razor is worth it.